AryaShetty08/aryashetty08.github.io/_projects/FlightReservation.md

               <strong>Technology Components: Java, HTML, MySQL</strong><br><br>

-                Worked with friends to develop flight reservation web application.
-Allows access for both members and administrators including basic features for authentication, checking tickets, buying tickets, and managing all members.
-The program was done with JSP files and run on an Apache Tomcat server.
+                Worked with friends to develop a flight reservation web application.
+Allows access for both members and administrators, including basic features for authentication, checking tickets, buying tickets, and managing all members.
+The program was done with JSP files and ran on an Apache Tomcat server.
                 "
 date: 2023-11-01
 thumbnail: https://aryashetty08.github.io/assets/img/flight-img1.jpg